uzumaki-narut0/Auto_Ticket/README.md

 **IMPORTANT**

-Since the app is dockerized, input file is hardcoded, since replace the `input.txt` with your `input.txt` or modify the same file to provide test cases.
+Since the app is dockerized, input file is hardcoded, simply replace the `input.txt` with your `input.txt` or modify the same file to provide test cases.